-So with that in mind, I decided the key to making our transcription service successful was to provide quality documents to the clients on a consistent basis.
+So with that in mind, I decided the key to making our transcription service successful was to provide quality documents to our clients on a consistent basis.
 Clients wanted dependability and accuracy, and they were willing to pay a premium rate for it.

 During this time, I studied and passed the exam to become certified in MT.
 None of my co-workers at the hospital had done that, so it was a great selling point for my clients.

-So we hired some experienced transcriptionists to help us out, and instead of relieving our work load, I found myself working late into the evenings because of all the errors these “experienced” MTs were turning in.
+So, we hired some experienced transcriptionists to help us out, and instead of relieving our workload, I found myself working late into the evenings because of all the errors these “experienced” MTs were turning in.

 We tried all kinds of different ideas to fix the problem — hiring new graduates from some of the “best” schools.
 Nope, not enough experience to be able to do the job in the real world, and we tried many different schools’ graduates.
 Maybe we should pay a little extra and hire the really “experienced” transcriptionists?
 Better, but not there yet — many of these “experienced” transcriptionists were complacent in their work and didn’t really care about the outcome or the quality of the finished product like we did.
 They didn’t see a need to review their work we corrected and didn’t want any feedback.
 (Yet, they wondered why they never kept an MT job for very long.)
-Fortunately we finally found a few excellent transcriptionists who cared like we did, who held our high standards and ended up working with us for years.
+Fortunately, we finally found a few excellent transcriptionists who cared as we did, who held our high standards and ended up working with us for years.

 So we looked at the situation from a business perspective.
-Here we were training (by that time) at least a dozen or so individuals on all different accounts and had created training documents for each of those accounts with terminology, shortcuts, how-to’s, and specifics.
+Here we were training (by that time) at least a dozen or so individuals on all different accounts and had created formal training documents for each of those accounts with the terminology, shortcuts, how-to’s, and specifics.
 What would happen if we put all this information together in one document and added anatomy?
 What if instead of giving each person specifics on their own accounts, we standardized it all and made a style guide that was mandatory and conformed to industry standards?
 And finally, what if we created software that our people could actually download and keep on their computer which would help them find terms and drugs with the touch of a button?

-And this is how MT School of Canada was born.
-We created all the training materials, eventually moved to a textbook, added some workbooks and reference materials that we knew WE couldn’t live without, and tested it on our people.
+And that is how MT School of Canada was born.
+We created all the training materials, eventually moved to a real textbook, added some workbooks and reference materials that we knew WE couldn’t live without, and tested it on our people.
 The results were phenomenal.
 As our transcriptionists went through this informal training, they began to have a sense of pride in their work and wanted to give their clients the best product they possibly could.
 They followed our suggestions, tips, and shortcuts.
 They read articles about case studies, and became more proficient with their computers.

 Then, the fascinating part was — as we continued to grow the transcription service — these people who were now excited about their future and the challenges ahead — started helping us to train other newcomers.
-We put together chat rooms that had software built in so anyone who was interested could chat while playing medical trivia.
+We put together chat rooms that had software built-in so anyone who was interested could chat while playing medical trivia.
 We continued expanding the learning material and decided to put it all online to make it easier to access.

 All in all, we spent two years putting the entire program together, working with programmers and editors, and getting it all online.
-We opened the doors to everyone, not just our own employees, and the results were amazing.
+We finally opened the doors to everyone, not just our own employees, and the results were amazing.
 Within weeks, we had new students chatting about how the process was different from anything they’d ever seen.
 Our philosophy of quality first was slowly creating some of the industry’s top transcriptionists who could do any accounts, not just one or two, really well.